webelop/album-bundle/README.md

 ## Additional helpers:
 ### bin/photosync
 A shell utility which uses [unison](https://www.cis.upenn.edu/~bcpierce/unison/) and helper modules to resize pictures, purge dropbox uploads or prepare video previews on the host computer.

 When photosync is setup, computers in the household become master photo devices.
 Running `photosync` will synchronise a preset folder from any computer to the server and optionally prepare preview files.
 This allows the server to be directly ready to serve the new images after successful sync.

 ## Useful resources:
 - [eko/docker-symfony](https://github.com/eko/docker-symfony): a complete docker-composer image for running a symfony project
 - [unison](https://www.cis.upenn.edu/~bcpierce/unison/): a two-way, ssh based sync utility.
 It must be installed and on the same version on both client and server.

+## Contributing

+Thanks for considering contributing to this project.
+You are very welcome to propose a PR!
+You should first check locally that `bin/all-tests` runs properly and ensure that any changes leave the codebase as clean and secure as possible